Canadian Moose, National Symbol

 Moose can move fast, even when it is wet and muddy.
 The two large toes on their hooves spread wide apart to keep the animal from sinking.

 They are good swimmers and they like water.
 Moose will often lie in shallow water to get away from biting insects or to cool off.
 Their tails are too short to swish the flies away.

 Only bulls have antlers and use them for protection and for fighting other males.
 A mother will fight to protect her young by kicking with her sharp powerful hooves.

 The moose have poor eyesight but a keen sense of smell.
 You can see them stop often to listen while they are eating.

-The human is probably the biggest enemy of a moose.
-People hunt moose and like the tasty meat.
+Human is probably the biggest enemy of a moose.
+People hunt moose and like tasty meat.
 Also, wolves and bears can kill a moose.

 During winter when they are weak from hunger and lack of food they are easy prey for wolves.
 Moose cannot escape their enemies if they are in deep snow.

 - The male is called a bull, the female is a cow and the young are calves.

-- Moose make a strange whistle-like call and grunting noises.
+- Moose makes a strange whistle-like call and grunting noises.

 - The moose can be seen eating during the day and night, but they are usually out at dawn and dusk.